enthought/traits/docs/source/traits_user_manual/advanced.rst

 The main features of the :mod:`traits.adaptation` package are:

-* Support for Python classes, ABCs, and traits :class:`~Interface` s
+* Support for Python classes, ABCs, and traits :class:`~.Interface` s

    Protocols can be specified using any of those.